CLTRe - a KnowBe4 company

 Co-founder and COO

-Aimee has a Bachelor of Science degree in Business Economics from the University of Surrey, England and received 50+ awards for her achievements and outstanding performance in in previous roles.
+Aimee has a Bachelor of Science degree in Business Economics from the University of Surrey, England and received numerous awards for her achievements and outstanding performance in previous roles.

 Dr. Gregor Petrič